Philippine protesters celebrate 'People Power' ousting of Marcos Sr

 "It looks like he (Marcos Jr) is starting (to become like his dad).
 I hope he does not go down that path," Navera said, referring to the ongoing deadly drug war started by Marcos Jr's predecessor Rodrigo Duterte.

-Marcos Jr sent a large wreath of white flowers to the monument, which is near the city's main thoroughfare where the bloodless uprising had been held.
+Marcos Jr sent a large wreath of white flowers to the monument, which is near the city's main thoroughfare where the bloodless uprising against his father had been held.

 In a statement, Marcos Jr recalled "those times of tribulation and how we came out of them united and stronger as a nation".